Azure-Samples/azure-batch-samples/Python/Batch/README.md

     command2
     command3

-will always return exit code of 0 since the shell script itself exits with 0 regardless of any command success or failure.
+will always return exit code of the last command or `command3` in this example.
 If you need to track individual exit codes, remember to store and check the return code for each command, or alternatively use the built-ins available in your shell to handle this for you.
 For example, the above can be modified to:

     #!/usr/bin/env bash
     set -e